The wet Monday asphalt was still smoking when a silver shape glided into our lot.

 Over 100 hand-picked quality vehicles in stock.
 Every car comes with warranty and pre-delivery inspection.

-The R35 GT-R debuted in 2007.
-That is seventeen years ago.
+The R35 GT-R debuted in 2007 — nineteen years ago.

 Outside Japan it is called “Godzilla” and mentioned in the same breath as the Porsche 911 Turbo and Audi R8.
 Inside Japan it is treated as a niche enthusiast machine.
 That price-perception gap is exactly why Japanese-market R35s are a gold mine for collectors abroad.
+With production now closed, clean JDM examples are turning into a globally contested asset.

 Ultimate Metal Silver — Not Just “Silver”